 Grade: BThe grade is based on the charity's public reporting of the work it does and the results it achieves.

 Top 10 Staff Salary Range

 |$160k - $200k||5|

 |$80k - $120k||0|

 About Diabetes Canada:

-This charity report is an update that is being reviewed by the Canadian Diabetes Association.
+This charity report is an update that has been sent to Diabetes Canada for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December

 |Fundraising costs as % of donations||39.6%||38.1%||32.4%|